HarryShomer/Better-Inductive-KGC/README.md

 ## Reproduce Results

-Please see the [run.md](./run.md) for how to reproduce the results in the paper.
+Please see [run.md](./run.md) for how to reproduce the results in the paper.

 ## Generate the New Datasets

-Please see the [generate_new.md](./generate_new.md) for how to regenerate the new datasets created in the paper.
+Please see [generate_new.md](./generate_new.md) for how to regenerate the new datasets created in the paper.
 We further give instructions for how to generate your own new inductive datasets.

 ## Cite